swix/SWIX-JS/README.md

 A read-only interface to the SWIX REST Api.

+SWIX-JS uses [jsonp](http://en.wikipedia.org/wiki/JSONP) to fetch data with the SWIX api.

 #Using the SWIX-JS Library

+##getting the library

 You can load the SWIX Javascript library one of 2 ways.